thomasw/djproxy/README.md

 ## Streaming vs Non-streaming Proxies

-By default, djproxy streams the upstream response downstream.
+By default, djproxy buffers upstream responses in memory before sending them downstream.
+This is the behavior most consistent and compatible with Django.

+Djproxy can also stream upstream responses to downstream.
 This minimizes "wait time" (how long downstream must wait for the first chunks of response data) and prevents needing to load the entire upstream response into memory.
-Streaming is the optimal strategy for large responses and the required strategy for responses that never terminate (such as Twitter's streaming APIs).
+Streaming is the optimal strategy for large responses (images) and the required strategy for responses that never terminate (such as Twitter's streaming APIs).

-These advantages come at a cost, however.
+These advantages come at a cost.
 With non-streaming proxies, modifying upstream content using a proxy middleware is straightforward: The `process_response` method is passed a Django `HttpResponse` object as the `response` keyword argument.
 Modifying the content is as simple as changing `response.content`.
 With streaming proxies, `process_response` is passed a Django `StreamingHttpResponse` object, which has no `content` attribute.
 Care must be taken not to inadvertently load the entire response into memory.
 Modification can only happen line by line.
 Streaming proxies also suffer from the same [Django limitations as streaming responses][streaming]

+**Note that streaming proxies are not supported in Django 1.4.**

 ## Adjusting location headers (ProxyPassReverse)